This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 If you wish us to remove your personal identifiable information from our website, you may contact our team in an email to email@example.com.
 However, this may limit the service that we can provide to you.

 - Verification of your information

 When we receive a request to access, edit or delete personal identifiable information, we shall take reasonable steps to verify your identity before we grant you access or otherwise take any action.
 We must do this to safeguard your information.

 - Encryption of data sent between us

 We use Secure Sockets Layer (SSL) certificates to verify our identity to your browser and to encrypt any data you have given us.
-When this information is transferred between us, you can check that is has been done by SSL – simply look for a closed padlock symbol or other trust mark in your browser’s URL bar or toolbar.
+When this information is transferred between us, you can check that it has been done by SSL, by looking for a closed padlock symbol or another trust mark in your browser URL’s bar.